 Plaintiffs may bring lawsuits seeking damages for, or cessation of, a human rights violation.
-Individuals and organizations may appeal adverse domestic decisions to the ECHR.
+Individuals and organizations may appeal adverse domestic decisions to the European Court of Human Rights.
 The national ombudsman also serves to protect and defend basic rights and public freedom on behalf of citizens.